paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-1405-promotions.md

 **(e) Certain Reserve Officers of the Air Force.—** A reserve officer of the Air Force who (1) is in the Air National Guard of the United States and holds the grade of lieutenant colonel, colonel, or brigadier general, or (2) is in the Air Force Reserve and holds the grade of colonel or brigadier general, is not eligible for consideration for promotion by a mandatory promotion board convened under [section 14101(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section14101/a&num=0&edition=prelim).

-**(f) Nonconsideration of Officers Scheduled for Removal From Reserve Active-Status List.—** The Secretary of the military department concerned may, by regulation, provide for the exclusion from consideration for promotion by a promotion board of any officer otherwise eligible to be considered by the board who has an established date for removal from the reserve active-status list that is not more than 90 days after the date on which the selection board for which the officer would otherwise be eligible is to be convened.
+**(f) Nonconsideration of Officers Scheduled for Removal From Reserve Active-status List.—** The Secretary of the military department concerned may, by regulation, preclude from consideration by a selection board by which an officer would otherwise be eligible to be considered, an officer who has an established separation date that is within 90 days after the date the board is convened or an approved retirement date.

 **(g) Brigadier Generals.—**